 - 1. The southernmost driveway on Andric Lane is to be removed or relocated to line up with existing driveway to the east.
 Shift the middle driveway to the north to line up with drive aisle. - 2.
 At all project entrances, clear sight distances for drivers and pedestrians shall not be blocked by signs, buildings, building columns, landscaping, or other visual impediments.
 No structure, fence, wall, or other visual impediment shall obstruct vision between 2 feet and 8 feet in height above street level.
 The street corner / driveway visibility area shall be shown and noted on construction plans and any future site plan submittals.
 The applicant shall design the site plan as necessary to comply with the Florida Greenbook and the FDOT Design Standards Index.
-Sight lines shall be provided on both site plans and landscape plans. - Southern driveway shall be aligned with Suttner Avenue.
+Sight lines shall be provided on both site plans and landscape plans. - 3.
+The southern driveway shall be realigned to avoid any conflicts with Suttner Avenue.
 Suttner Avenue will eventually extend south to Weller Boulevard and will be the main access point for local traffic to the west that want to avoid Narcoossee Road.
-The current proposed location would create significant left turn conflicts. - 4.
+The current proposed location would create significant left turn conflicts.
+Final location to be coordinated with Transportation Engineering and determined during the final engineering permit review.
+If the driveway is temporary, it shall be removed 5 years after the Certificate of Occupancy for Lowe's. - 4.
 When the southern portion of this site is redeveloped, Parcel A-2, depending on the use, improvements on Vickery Place which could include a left turn lane onto Andric Lane will be required.